Jsfain/SDCard/README.md

 ## Warnings / Disclaimers
 1. Use at your own risk.
-This SD card module was developed for fun and so it is offered as is to anyone that wants to use it, look at it, or modify it for their needs.
-There is no guarantee of operability under any circumstance and it is possible to erase or overwrite data, lockout the SD card, and/or get the SD card into a bad logical or physical state.
+It is possible to erase or overwrite data, lockout the SD card, and/or get the SD card into a bad logical or physical state.
 I take no responsibility for the loss of data or property through the use of this SD card module.
+This was developed for fun and so it is offered "as is" to anyone that wants to use it, look at it, or modify it for their purposes.
+There is no guarantee of operability under any circumstance.
 2. Backup Data!
 See 1.
-3. This module has only been tested on an ATmega1280 microcontroller (µC).
-It is expected to be easily portable to other AVR µCs through simple port (e.g. SPI, USART) reassignments, provided the resources exist, but also see 1.
+3. This module has only been tested on an ATmega1280 microcontroller.
+It is expected to be easily portable to other AVR's through simple port (e.g. SPI, USART) reassignments, provided the resources exist, but also see 1.
 4. This module has only been tested against version 2.x, 2GB and 4GB micro-SD cards of type SDSC (standard capacity) and SDHC (high capacity).
 It is unknown how it will behave running against other SD card types, versions, and capacities.
 Again, see 1.